arikkfir/justest/CONTRIBUTING.md

 5. Push to your fork, and submit a pull request
 6. Pat your self on the back and wait for your pull request to be reviewed and merged.

+> [!TIP]
-Here are a few things you can do that will increase the likelihood of your pull request being accepted:
+> To increase the likelihood of your pull request being accepted, follow these guidelines:

-- Ensure you write and/or update tests to match the new/modified functionality
-- Keep your PR as focused as possible, avoid PRs that add multiple unrelated features or fix multiple bugs at once
+> - Add/update tests
+> - Avoid unrelated changes, stay focused
-- Keep your PR as small as possible, to make reviewing easier and faster
+> - Keep your PR as small as possible, to make reviewing easier and faster
-- Provide any and all necessary information in the PR description to help reviewers understand the context and impact of your change.
-- Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocked you
-  - Make sure you use GitHub's "Draft PR" feature for these

 ### Merging strategy